myogin/wp-base/readme.txt

 = Does this theme support any plugins? =

-yogi includes support for WooCommerce and for Infinite Scroll in Jetpack.
+yogi-theme includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==